tobya/DocTo/pages/all/ConvertXLSToFileODS.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Open Document Spreadsheet Format? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a ODS?  " }

-Open Document Spreadsheet Format
+How do I Convert a Microsoft Excel Spreadsheet to a ODS?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Open Document Spreadsheet Format (ODS)?